Getting started

 List destination connectors

-To list destination connectors, use theUnstructuredClient
+To list destination connectors, use theUnstructuredClient object’s destinations.list_destinations function (for the Python SDK) or

-method to call the /destinations
+the GET method to call the /destinations endpoint (for curl or Postman).

-To filter the list of destination connectors, use the ListDestinationsRequest
+To filter the list of destination connectors, use the ListDestinationsRequest object’s destination_type parameter (for the Python SDK) or

-the query parameter destination_type=<type>
+the query parameter destination_type=<type> (for curl or Postman),

-with the destination connector type’s unique ID
+replacing <type> with the destination connector type’s unique ID

-(for example, for the Amazon S3 source connector type, S3
+(for example, for the Amazon S3 source connector type, S3 for the Python SDK or s3 for curl or Postman).

 To get this ID, see Destinations.